egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 - The domains must first be resolved by DNSMasq before they are added to the set so flush DNS cache on router **and** client or reboot both router and client.
 - It takes about a minute after Saving and Applying before services have restarted and routing is in place so be patient!
 - Domain based PBR rules usually have to come first, so make sure those rules are on top in the GUI!
+- Make sure your webbrowser is not using its Private DNS server as that will defy the DNS routing
+- Make sure other browser related tracking mechanisms are taking care of, disable WEbRTC and use in private/incognito browsing

 ## Stopping DNS hijacking
 https://openwrt.org/docs/guide-user/firewall/fw3_configurations/intercept_dns